kubernetes/website/docs/tasks/administer-cluster/pvc-protection.md

 {% capture prerequisites %}

-- The Storage Protection feature is enabled in a version of Kubernetes in which it is supported.
+- The Storage Object in Use Protection feature is enabled in a version of Kubernetes in which it is supported.

 {% endcapture %}

 {% capture steps %}

-## Storage Protection feature used for PVC Protection
+## Storage Object in Use Protection feature used for PVC Protection

 The example below uses a GCE PD `StorageClass`, however, similar steps can be performed for any volume type.